 'No Shirt, No Shoes…No Problem.'
 You'll see this sign everywhere in Belize, but no place is it more apt than Caye Caulker.
-Indeed, nothing seems to be a problem on this tiny island, where mangy dogs nap in the middle of the dirt road and suntanned cyclists pedal around them.
-The only traffic sign on the island instructs golf carts and bicycles to 'go slow,' a directive that is taken seriously.
+On this tiny island, where cars, too, are blissfully absent, dogs nap in the middle of the dirt road and suntanned cyclists pedal around them.
+The only traffic sign on the island instructs golf carts and bicycles to 'go slow,' and that directive is taken seriously.

 In place of hassles, Caulker offers balmy breezes, fresh seafood, azure waters and a fantastic barrier reef at its doorstep.
 The easygoing attitude is due in part to the strong Creole presence on the island, which pulses to a classic reggae beat and is home to a small community of Rastafarians.
 This has long been a budget traveler's mecca, but in recent years tourists of all ages and incomes have begun to appreciate the island's unique atmosphere.